-The Company continues to focus on growth in the physiotherapy segment through organic expansion initiatives.
-Retail, massage and orthotic initiatives were launched within physiotherapy clinics in 2012 and as these initiatives continue to expand in 2013, revenue and income growth is expected.
+The Company continues to focus on growth in the physiotherapy segment from the Company's rehabilitative clinics through organic expansion initiatives.
+Retail, massage and orthotic initiatives were launched within rehabilitation clinics in 2012 and these initiatives continue to expand in 2013.
 Additionally, the Company continues to further expand its preferred provider relationships with employers and other organizations.
 The Company also recently launched a pilot Triage Assessment Program at the Rouge Valley Hospital in Toronto.
-Growth through the acquisition of additional physiotherapy clinics will only occur if the acquisition will be accretive to income and complementary to the Company's national network.
+Growth through the acquisition of additional rehabilitation clinics will only occur if the acquisition will be accretive to income and complementary to the Company's national network.